coshinen/blog/pages/quotes.md

 > Jeor Mormont, Game of Thrones:
 > * The things we love destroy us every time, lad.
 Remember that.

+> Varys, Game of Thrones Series 2, Episode 3:
+> * Power resides where men believe it resides.
+It's a trick, a shadow on the wall, and a very smell man can cast a very large shadow.

 > Tyrion Lannister, Game of Thrones Series 1, Episode 1:
 > * Never forget what you are.
 The rest of the world will not.
 Wear it like armor, and it can never be used to hurt you.